HumanDynamics/loan-hack/auto-fact-pattern.md

 See MA retail installment auto agreements: https://malegislature.gov/Laws/GeneralLaws/PartIII/TitleIV/Chapter255B; https://malegislature.gov/Laws/GeneralLaws/PartIII/TitleIV/Chapter255B/Section20B  [NOTE: The state commissioner of banks also charters/regulates state credit unions and was on my call-list for the automated credit union project.
 I didn't realize the commissioner of banks also has regulatory power over installment contracts.
 This combination of regulatory powers could could assist in identifying a relevant scope of research for potential collaboration with the state partners.]

+[I'm confused about the purpose and functions of Billy and Charlie.
+While Jason is cranking on getting the Eris system up and running, using the draft you left off with end of Tuesday we should:
+1 Identify the B/L/T names of each existing Actor:
+* Human/business names like Alice/Bob or buyer/seller,
+* Legal names like consumer/merchant or borrower/lender,  and
+* Technical names tracking to UML of what happened, like software/server/system and wallet/node/blockchain or whatever
+2. Identify the important B/L/T names of each Action, Interaction or Transaction and
+3. Map the roles/relationships to the key rights/responsibilities we seek to spotlight Once we have a servicible whiteboard or markdown model of above we should consider how best to simplify and streamline the number and complexity of activities, behaviors and sequences of events happening with/by/topeople, processes and objects]